 In an effort to boost wind generation in the United States, the federal government provides wind energy producers with substantial tax subsidies.
 Although fossil fuels receive larger total subsidies than wind power, when one compares the subsidies per unit of energy output, wind subsidies dwarf those of more conventional resources.
-According to EIA, total federal subsidies for wind-generated electricity for fiscal year 2007 were \$23.37 per megawatt hour, compared to \$1.59 for nuclear, \$0.67 for hydroelectric power, \$0.44 for conventional coal, and \$0.25 for natural gas and petroleum liquids.223
+According to EIA, total federal subsidies for wind-generated electricity for fiscal year 2007 were \$23.37 per megawatt-hour, compared to \$1.59 for nuclear, \$0.67 for hydroelectric power, \$0.44 for conventional coal, and \$0.25 for natural gas and petroleum liquids.299

 In fiscal year 2010, the subsidies for renewables were even higher.
-For solar power, the subsidies totaled \$775.64 per megawatt hour, for wind \$56.29, for nuclear \$3.14, for hydroelectric power \$0.82, for coal \$0.64, and for natural gas and petroleum liquids \$0.64.224
+For solar power, the subsidies totaled \$775.64 per megawatt hour, for wind \$56.29, for nuclear \$3.14, for hydroelectric power \$0.82, for coal \$0.64, and for natural gas and petroleum liquids \$0.64.

-Wind power units that started construction in 2013 currently receive a production tax credit of 2.3 cents per kilowatt-hour for electricity generated over the next 10 years.
-225 While the production tax credit had expired at the end of 2012, Congress extended it a few days later in the American Taxpayer Relief Act of 2012.
-226 The Joint Tax Committee estimates that the extension will cost the American taxpayer \$12.1 billion.
-227
+Wind power currently receives a production tax credit of 2.3 cents per kilowatt-hour for electricity generated over the first 10 years of operation.
+The production tax credit has expired and been reinstated by Congress several times since it was first enacted in 1992.
+For example, the production tax credit expired at the end of 2012, and Congress extended it a few days later in the American Taxpayer Relief Act of 2012.
+Because Congress broadened the definition of what qualifies, the Joint Tax Committee estimated the extension to cost the American taxpayer \$12.1 billion.
+Congress has approved another retroactive extension of the wind Production Tax Credit in the Tax Extenders bill.

 Previously, wind producers had an option to select the production tax credit or opt for the section 1603 grant program.
 The 1603 grant program provides a grant for 30 percent of the basis of the property.
-This federal subsidy was originally set to expire in 2010, but legislation during the lame duck session of 2010 extended the program for another year.228
+This federal subsidy was originally set to expire in 2010, but legislation during the lame duck session of 2010 extended the program for another year.

 Because wind energy is more expensive than natural gas combined cycle technologies, companies rely on these government subsidies and mandates to construct their units and to sell electricity generated from wind.
-These subsidies, however, have kept wind energy prices artificially lower than their true costs.229
+These subsidies, however, have kept wind energy prices artificially lower than their true costs.

-Offshore wind costs 2.5 times as much as onshore wind, but is being promoted by some politicians in the United States.
+Offshore wind costs 2.5 times as much as onshore wind but is still being promoted by some politicians in the United States.
 The Cape Wind project, off the coast of Cape Cod in Massachusetts, is expected to be the first offshore wind farm in the United States.
 The 130-turbine wind farm is estimated to cost at least \$2 billion and was approved in 2010 by Interior Secretary Ken Salazar after more than eight years of federal review.
-National Grid, the state's largest utility, is to buy half of Cape Wind's power, starting at 18.7 cents per kilowatt hour,230 less than EIA's estimate of 22.15 cents per kilowatt hour, but increasing annually at 3.5 percent in a 15 year deal.
-But 18.7 cents per kilowatt hour is still about twice what the utility pays for power from conventional sources, and almost twice the average U.S. cost of electricity - 9.87 cents per kilowatt in 2012.231 Not surprisingly, the project is having trouble finding buyers for the other half of its output because of its high cost.232
+National Grid, the state's largest utility, is to buy half of Cape Wind's power, starting at 18.7 cents per kilowatt-hour, less than EIA's estimate of 22.15 cents per kilowatt hour, but increasing annually at 3.5 percent in a 15 year deal.
+But 18.7 cents per kilowatt-hour is still about twice what the utility had been paying for power from conventional sources and almost twice the average U.S. cost of electricity-10.08 cents per kilowatt in 2013.
+Not surprisingly, the project was having trouble finding buyers for the other half of its output because of its high cost until NStar, the state's second largest utility, was pressured into buying power from Cape Wind in order to gain state approval for its merger with Northeast Utilities.
+Cape Wind also received a \$150 million loan guarantee from the Department of Energy.